adlanto/noevejt/README.md

 - Make your analysises and become a better competitor

 ## Installation
 I can not provide you the required templates here because first of they are copyright protected and second, more importantly, I do not want everyone to be able to use this tool.
 Again, this shall just give data lovers a playground.
 Thats the reason for not naming the used templates either.
-If you are really interested, you will find out from the code by yourself.